 It was while on tour that The Swarm met Jamil Azam.
 Jamil had been operating Spiritfall Records since 1995 out of Bridgewater, New Jersey.
 He had already put out seven releases and was extremely eager to work with The Swarm after hearing them play.
 They told him of their delayed album with No Idea Records, and also that they had three songs that were not appearing on the vinyl edition of “Parasitic Skies”.
 They could therefore either be used on compilations or a 7″ until they would appear as bonus tracks for the CD version of their album.

-Jamil initially offered to put it out as a solo 7″ vinyl for The Swarm, but after further discussion, the topic of doing a split 7″ vinyl came up.
+Jamil initially offered to put out a solo 7″ vinyl for The Swarm, but after further discussion, the topic of doing a split 7″ vinyl came up.
 Jamil had earlier contacted the German band Mörser to release a split 7″ vinyl with Gainesville’s Palatka.
 However, by the time that Mörser had their songs recorded, Palatka had broken up.
-Kyle, who was a huge fan of Mörser since Grade had played with them in Bremen, Germany, asked if it would be possible to work with them as well.
-Sometime later that month, either Jamil or Kyle contacted them about doing a split 7″.
-Mörser quickly agreed upon consideration that the label they were signed to, Per Koro Records, co-release it.
-This was for three reasons; to facilitate the European distribution of the records, to keep the songs in control of the German band and to divide the costs.
+Kyle, who was a huge fan of Mörser since Grade had played with them in Bremen, Germany, asked that The Swarm take up Palakta’s side on the split.
+Mörser quickly agreed with the change, upon consideration that the label they were signed to, Per Koro Records, co-release it.
+This was for three reasons: to facilitate the European distribution of the records, to keep the songs in control of the German band and to divide the costs.
 Since both bands already had their material recorded, the split came about very quickly.

 The artwork for this split would be a collaborative offer.
 Each of the band was responsible for their side of the booklet, while Jamil designed the layout for the 7″ covers.
 Chris Colohan’s love of the macabre would come in the spotlight for the first time in this split, using a picture of a dead body above the bands lyrics.
 Chris, Adam and their friend Ryan Elinsky were also watching a lot of B horror flicks.
 Such films became very influential in the presentation and artwork for the band; “The Swarm” (1978), “Phantasm” (1979), “The Crimson Ghost” (1946), as were directors George Romero, Lucio Fulci and Dario Argento.